 We'll talk about the issues in detail in a minute, but here's the bottom line: Harry Soo of Slap Yo Daddy BBQ, one of the top 10 competition teams year in and year out once told me "I buy whatever is on sale."
-Mike Wozniak of Quau, the 2010 Kansas City Barbeque Society Team of the Year and winner of scores of championships told me "Charcoal is for heat, not flavor.
+Mike Wozniak of Quau, the 2010 Kansas City Barbeque Society Team of the Year and winner of scores of big money championships told me "Charcoal is for heat, not flavor.
 Wood is for flavor.
 I cook on whatever brand the competition sponsor is giving away for free."
 Let's find out why.

 How charcoal is made

 Charcoal is mostly pure carbon, called char, made by cooking wood in a low oxygen environment, a process that can take days and burns off volatile compounds such as water, methane, hydrogen, and tar.
 In commercial processing, the burning takes place in large concrete or steel silos with very little oxygen, and stops before it all turns to ash.
 The process leaves black lumps and powder, about 25% of the original weight.